03 Using R syntax

 The text embedding model provides a unified interface: After creating the model with different methods, the handling of the model is always the same.

-4.2 Creating Text Embedding Models
+4.2 Create a Text Embedding Model

 .